Dividend Value Builder Newsletter

 Technology and the internet have brought down transaction costs and provide the means to get information and guidance at a very low cost.
 There has never been a better time period for the self-directed investor who is willing to put a little effort into investing.

-I created the Arbor Investment Planner to provide the self-directed investor the information and guidance needed to successfully manage a portfolio.
+I created the Arbor Investment Planner and Dividend Value Builder to provide the self-directed investor the information and guidance needed to have successful outcomes.
 If you agree with the investing principles outlined here and throughout the AAAMP Value Blog you might want to consider one of my premium service plans.

 Premium members receive the Arbor Asset Allocation Model Portfolio (AAAMP) presented in easy to understand percentages for each investment.
 Precise trade alerts are emailed directly to members.